EveryPCOSBody

 * Other Pituitary or Adrenal Disorders

-DISCLAIMER: We are NOT doctors. everyPCOSbody, and all whom run and contribute to anything that has the everyPCOSbody name do not make any medical claims.
-We are expressing our opinions based on extensive research, knowledge and being highly involved within the PCOS community.
-As always, with any medical condition, please speak with a medical professional regarding diagnosis and any treatment or treatment changes.
+DISCLAIMER: everyPCOSbody and it's contributors, unless otherwise stated, are NOT doctors. everyPCOSbody, and all whom run and contribute to anything that has the everyPCOSbody name do not make any medical claims.
+This is just the expression of opinions based on research, knowledge and being involved within the PCOS community.
+As always, with any medical condition, please speak with your medical team or a medical professional regarding diagnosis and any treatment or treatment changes.

 By JGutke Designs